Prayer and Liturgy

 Prayer and liturgy play a fundamental part of daily school life.
 It enables us to all join together as one in prayer and worship.
 Collective worship provides an opportunity for pupils and staff to come together as a class, group or school community and express praise and thanks giving to God.
 It provides an opportunity for the children to be still and reflect on life’s events and questions of meaning and purpose; to foster respect and deepen spiritual awareness and reflect on the teachings of Jesus and the nature of God.
 It is a time to affirm Christian values and Catholic virtues and share in each other’s joys and challenges.

 Pupils are encouraged to learn a range of traditional prayers in each year group, but are also encouraged to formulate their own personal prayers.
-(Please follow the link below to see the progression of prayer learned in each year.)
+(Please see the progression of prayer learned in each year.)

 Every classroom has a focal point for prayer which is appropriate to the liturgical season.

 The first task in life is this: prayer.
 But not the prayer of words, like a parrot; the prayer of the heart: gazing on the Lord, hearing the Lord, asking the Lord.

 Children are introduced to a variety of different ways of praying.